google/applied-machine-learning-intensive/v2/04_classification/01_binary_classification/slides.md

 * *... and more*

 <!--
 There are many models capable of performing binary classification.
-Some of the more common are listed on this slide.
-Each model has it's strengths and weaknesses.
+Some of the more common ones are listed on this slide.
+Each model has its strengths and weaknesses.
 We'll study each of these model-types in this course.
 -->

 ---